henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

     </aside>

-    Another way is to check the source code directly in the [Andino GitHub repository](https://github.com/Ekumen-OS/andino_gz/blob/humble/andino_gz/launch/andino_gz.launch.py)
+    Another way is to check the source code directly in the [Andino GitHub repository](https://github.com/Ekumen-OS/andino_gz/blob/humble/andino_gz/launch/andino_gz.launch.py).
+You can either check the code straight in your browser, or clone the package and open it in your favourite IDE.

     <img src="images/nav2_bringup.png" alt="Andino nav2 bringup" width="800">

     This part invokes a Nav2 launch file called [bringup_launch.py](https://github.com/ros-navigation/navigation2/blob/main/nav2_bringup/launch/bringup_launch.py), that further starts all the nodes needed for navigation; planner, controller, behavior trees, etc.
     <br><br>

-1. The second part of the Nav2 setup is the parameter file.
-You can view it with:
+2. The second part of the Nav2 setup is the parameter file.
+You can view it in your terminal with:

     ```
    cat $HOME/ros2_ws/src/andino_gz/andino_gz/config/nav2_params.yaml